-The Company employs 113 people.
+The Company employs 123 people.
 Our people are central to the Company's success and employee engagement is crucial to embedding our Company culture and values, and to helping our people see how their efforts contribute to their Company's strategic objectives.
-During the reporting period the Company undertook leadership updates, provided regular internal communications, Town Hall meetings and training.
-The directors review the outcome of these communications/events regularly, to focus resources on the areas where improvement would derive the most benefit for our people.